-The Responsible Entity amended the Trust Constitution to allow the Attribution Managed Investment Trust ("AMIT") tax regime to apply to the Trust.
-The Trust met the AMIT eligibility criteria for the tax years ended 30 June 2020 and 30 June 2019.
-Consequently, the Responsible Entity is not contractually obligated to pay distributions and the units in the Trust are classified as equity (see note 2(c), note 2(i) and note 5).
+The Trust Constitution allows the Attribution Managed Investment Trust ("AMIT") tax regime to apply to the Trust.
+The Trust met the AMIT eligibility criteria for the tax years ended 30 June 2021 and 30 June 2020.
+Consequently, the Responsible Entity is not contractually obligated to pay distributions to the unitholders and the units in the Trust are classified as equity (see note 2(c), note 2(i) and note 5).